Find us on Facebook!

 ARCH CAPE, OR

-The Arch Cape Domestic Water Supply District is currently working to secure an option to purchase additional timber land from EFM for the creation of a community forest and protected watershed.
-Partnering with the North Coast Land Conservancy and Sustainable Northwest, the District is proposing to purchase 1,500 acres outright and protect 600 acres at the headwaters through conservation easements.
+The Arch Cape Domestic Water Supply District purchased additional timber land from EFM for the creation of a community forest and protected watershed.
+Partnering with the North Coast Land Conservancy and Sustainable Northwest, the District purchased 1,500 acres outright and protected 600 acres at the headwaters through conservation easements.